gadget-inc/scorpion/README.md

 ### Running A Dev Server

-You need to be running 3 processes to run a local instance of Superpro:
+You need to be running 3 processes to run a local instance of Scorpion:

-- `docker-compose up`: Runs background daemons to power Superpro, like the database, nginx, Redis, and potentially more in the future.
+- `docker-compose up`: Runs background daemons to power Scorpion, like the database, nginx, Redis, and potentially more in the future.
 - `bin/rails server`: Runs the Ruby server process to render pages requested by the browser
 - `bin/webpack-dev-server`: Runs a Node server process to compile, serve, and cache assets (almost all JavaScript) to the browser with much faster re-compile speeds.
 We keep this one separate because it is very sensitive to the performance hit of running inside docker, and affects developer iteration speed a lot.

-Run these three (most do it in separate terminal windows) processes, and then visit https://app.supo.dev, which will point to your local Superpro instance.
+Run these three (most do it in separate terminal windows) processes, and then visit https://app.supo.dev, which will point to your local Scorpion instance.

 #### Auxiliary Development Services